ysdn2019/Graduates-List/graduates/jamie-ferrato.md

 ---
 path: /work/cyber-freight-typeface
 graduate: Jamie Ferrato
-mainimg: /assets/work/Ferrato_Jamie_project2_web_main.jpg
+cover: /assets/work/Ferrato_Jamie_project2_web_main.jpg
-thumbnailimg: /assets/work/Ferrato_Jamie_project2_web_thumbnail.jpg
+thumbnail: /assets/work/Ferrato_Jamie_project2_web_thumbnail.jpg
 title: Cyber Freight Typeface
 groupmembers:
-fields: Digital, Motion, Typography
+category: Digital, Motion, Typography
 mediumdimensions:
 description: Designed with the influences of the golden age of computing, cyberpunk, and industrialism I have created a bold, extended display font made for use in large applications such as freight containers, trucks, signs, or your evil corporation's HQ.
 Seen below is the type specimen created to showcase the font.
 digitallink:https://jamieferrato.com/cyber-freight-display-font